mcpcpc/mcpcpc.github.io/_posts/2021-01-08-plan9-cpu-auth-server.md

 installation of 9front OS on a Linode virtual machine that you can access through a LISH pseudoterminal.
 In the following article, I will attempt to walk through the process of creating a cpu+auth server, which will allow you to spawn a virtual desktop from any non-9front OS using drawterm[^1].

+For the purpose of this installation, I will assume that 9front was installed with default configurations selected (e.g. cwfs) and the device drive name of *sd00*.

 ## Configuration